gregszalay/banking-utilities-backend/README.md

 Steps to build a Docker image:

 1. Clone this repo

-        git clone git@github.com:gregszalay/BankingUtilities.git
+         git clone git@github.com:gregszalay/banking-utilities-backend.git

+2. Navigate to source folder

+         cd banking-utilities-backend

-2. Build the image
+3. Build the image

          docker build -t bankingutilities-webapp .

    This could take a few minutes.

-3. Run the image's default command, which should start everything up.
+4. Run the image's default command, which should start everything up.
 The `-p` option forwards the container's port 8080 to port 8080 on the host.

          docker run -p 8080:8080 bankingutilities-webapp

-4. Once everything has started up, you should be able to access the webapp via [http://localhost:8000/] on your host machine.
+5. Once everything has started up, you should be able to access the webapp via [http://localhost:8000/] on your host machine.
 Open: http://localhost:8080/ in your favourite browser.